Introduction: How to Cut Out Door Hinges Without a Router

 Test the Fit:

-Periodically check the fit by placing the hinge in the recess.
-This is important to ensure that you do not remove too much material.
+Regularly check the hinge’s fit in the recess to avoid over-removing material.
 The hinge should sit flush with the wood surface.

 Refine the Edges: